23 New Year’s Resolutions for Pastors

 3. I will focus on mentoring and being mentored

-Someone out there could benefit from concentrated time with you.
+Someone out there could benefit from dedicated time with you.
 Resolving to find someone you can invest a year’s worth of intensive one-on-one time can be life-changing—for both of you.
 Spend some time thinking about who you could mentor this year.

 On the flip side, you could also benefit from mentorship.
 Think about who you look up to and feel that you’d profit from building a closer relationship with.
 Maybe it’s a retired pastor who’s been where you are vocationally, or perhaps someone in your community who regularly demonstrates spiritual fruit in his or her life—seek them out and request that they take you under their wing.